Franco (General Hospital): Impact

 Even in 2013, the character was still an intricate part of several major plots with the reveal of his connection to the Quartermaines, and the introductions of his former lover Ava Jerome, played by Emmy winner Maura West, and his daughter, Kiki Jerome (originated by Kristen Alderson in the spring of 2013).

+In 2023, Charlie Mason from Soaps She Knows placed Franco at #35 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "Once a fearsome villain, Liz’s latest late husband — thanks to the removal of that pesky homicidal brain tumor — became known as not only one of Port Charles’ biggest sweethearts but one of its funniest residents, too."